-It stands to reason that if the pro-development forces in the District had won the day - and it was certainly not for lack of trying - the situation would be different today.
-They came close and they still have considerable support, both in and out of Council.
-Community-driven development as enunciated in the District Community Plan and a policy supported by the Federation of North Vancouver Community Associations has been the difference, I dare say.
-As it is, the District, has a mere 179 cases, while the City of North Van has 458.
+It stands to reason that if the pro development forces in the District had won the day and it was certainly not for lack of trying, the situation would be different today.
+They came close and have still considerable support both in and out of Council.
+Community driven development as enunciated in the District Community Plan and a policy supported by the Federation of North Vancouver Community Associations has been the difference, I dare say.
+As it is, the District, has a mere 179 cases, while in the City of North Van it is 458.
 This is a dramatic increase in the City of North Van since the increase of high-rises.

-It is something Planners, politicians and ! residents in the District and all those who are thinking of turning the District into another West End, Surrey or Richmond may wish to think about when the issue of community-driven and, subsequently, sustainable development [as opposed to developer-driven development] rears its head again.

-As for the perennial affordable housing issue, it has already been exposed for what it is - a hoax which has done nothing either for the community or for the people who need truly affordable housing.
+It is something Planners, politicians and residents in the District and all those who are thinking of turning the District into another West End or another Surrey or Richmond may wish to think about when the issue of community driven and subsequently sustainable development as opposed to developer driven development rears its head again.
+As for the perennial affordable housing issue, it has already been exposed for what it is - a hoax which has done nothing either for the community nor for the people who need truly affordable housing.